Seraaron/agora/srd/lists/jobs/Investigator.md

 Finding information, both figuratively and literally, via interview or inspection, searching for and recovering evidence, or noticing guilty behavior, etc.

-May be used during a [[Social Discourse|social discourse]] to ask questions and to prove your premise, using your opponent's presence as the difficulty, and can also be used in combination with your own presence to determine your starting composure.
+May be used during a [[Social Conflict|social discourse]] to ask questions and to prove your premise, using your opponent's presence as the difficulty, and can also be used in combination with your own presence to determine your starting composure.

 The work of an inspector can also involve more intense forms of interrogation, so this job may include activities such as blackmailing or gaslighting, and threatening violence or torture, using [[Resolve]].